splunk/observability-workshop/content/en/imt/docs/dashboards/dashboarding.md

 * Headers. (in various sizes)
 * Emphasis styles.
 * Lists and Tables.
 * Links.
-These can be external webpages (for documentation for example) or directly to other Splunk IMT Dashboards
+These can be external webpages (for documentation for example) or directly to other Splunk IM Dashboards

 Below is an example of above Markdown options you can use in your note.